Your todo list:

 An excellent route with cracks of all sizes.
-It offers just about every crack technique and features some great jamming, particularly on the 3rd pitch finger crack.
+It offers just about every crack technique and is highlighted by the 3rd pitch finger crack.

 This route links the original routes 'Crack of No Hope' - FA-Doug Robinson/Jay Jensen, and 'Wild Kingdom' - FA-Dean Hobbs/Andy Selters.
 This combination is the recommended way to go...

 Pitch 2: Climb up the short right-arching crack past broken blocks to a thin chimney on the right side of a large detached block.
-Tackle the next short off-width then break left into the funky flare/V-groove to a tricky exit sequence (crux).
+Tackle the next short off-width then left into the funky flare/V-groove (crux).
 Follow the easy low-angle chimney to its top then step down and left to belay on a ledge below the obvious left-facing corner.
 (5.10b)

 Pitch 3: Up the nice corner to the steep finger crack that leads up and right out of the corner.
 Pop over the lip (crux) following the crack out right, then back left to a short traverse around the arete to a short splitter thin-hands crack.
 Follow this up to a big ledge and belay at the base of the short and thin right-facing flake.
 (5.10c)

 Pitch 4: Up the flake (crux), then thru some scrambling to the big ledge below the true summit.
 Another short 4th class scramble will sit you on the top.
 (5.10b)